 The first step in the battle against abuse of the elderly is discovering a problem exists.
 Listen to your elderly loved one and take allegations of abuse seriously.
 Do not dismiss pleas for help as part of a mental illness or condition without a proper examination into the actions of staff members.
 If necessary, request a police officer to conduct an official investigation into your loved one’s story.
 Fear of not being believed keeps the majority of elder abuse victims quiet about their traumas, forcing them to suffer in silence.

 The moment you suspect something is amiss at your loved one’s nursing home, remove your loved one from the facility and contact us.
 We can come to your location to discuss your case during a free consultation.
 We want to hear about what’s going on with your elderly friend or relative, and use the resources at our disposal to uncover and put an end to heinous nursing home abuse.
 Your loved one may be eligible to receive compensation, including punitive damages for gross or reckless negligence.
+If you suspect your loved one’s death was caused by nursing home abuse, our Birmingham wrongful death lawyers are also here to help.
 Don’t hesitate to call (205) 582-2723 to get in touch with Powers Injury Law.